MayaPosch/Sarge/README.md

 # Sarge #

-Sarge is a simple and powerful command line argument parser, with the C++ version consisting out of just 143 lines of well-commented C++ code, contained in a single class:
+Sarge is a simple and powerful command line argument parser, with the C++ version consisting out of <200 lines of well-commented C++ code, contained in a single class:

 	-------------------------------------------------------------------------------
 	Language                     files          blank        comment           code
 	-------------------------------------------------------------------------------
-	C++                              1             40             40            108
+	C++                              1             42             41            116
 	C/C++ Header                     1             12              7             35
 	-------------------------------------------------------------------------------
-	SUM:                             2             52             47            143
+	SUM:                             2             54             48            151
 	-------------------------------------------------------------------------------